Richard Gerstein: Post-public service

 He became a partner in the law firm of Bailey, Gerstein, Rashkind & Dresnick.

 In 1991, he represented Paul Reubens, who played Pee-wee Herman; Reubens pleaded no contest to charges of indecent exposure.

 Death

 On April 26, 1992, the 68-year-old Gerstein suffered a fatal heart attack.
-He was taken to Miami Heart Institute, but was dead on arrival.
+He was taken to Miami Heart Institute, and was dead on arrival.
 By chance, Richard Nixon, the man Gerstein had helped to bring down, was brought to Miami Heart Institute the same night, for a sprained ankle.

 Honors

 Gerstein received the Rockefeller Public Service Award in 1979.

 In 1992, Miami's courthouse was renamed the Richard E. Gerstein Justice Building.